56kcloud/traefik-training/03-Routers-and-Services/traefik-routers-and-services.md

 **NOTE** Take a look at the name of the `catapp` service.
 You will notice the name is random generated. `traefik-catapp-random`

-1. From the `03-Routers-and-Services` directory edit the `docker-compose.yml` file and add the Label to the `catapp` to define the Load Balancer port `- "traefik.http.services.catapp.loadbalancer.server.port=5000"`
+1. From the `03-Routers-and-Services` directory edit the `docker-compose.yml` file and add the Label to the `catapp` to define the Load Balancer port `- "traefik.http.services.catapp.loadbalancer.server.port=5000"` by removing the comment
 2. From the `03-Routers-and-Services` directory execute this command -> `docker stack deploy -c docker-compose.yml traefik` **this will update our Docker Swarm Stack with the new Label changes.**
 3. Open the Traefik Dashboard [http://0.0.0.0:8080](http://0.0.0.0:8080) and wait about 15-20 seconds for the changes to be visible in the dashboard.
 Notice that the Router error is now cleared.
 4. Navigate to the **Router** menu and notice everything is now healthy